 - In an artery to monitor blood pressure

 - In a vein to deliver nutrients and medicines

 After the Procedure

-Your baby will stay in the hospital for several weeks after the surgery.
-Your baby will be on a breathing machine after the surgery.
-Once the baby is taken off the breathing machine, he or she may still need oxygen and some medicine for a while.
+Your baby will be on a breathing machine after the surgery and will stay in the hospital for several weeks.
+Once taken off the breathing machine, your baby may still need oxygen and some medicine for a while.

 Feedings will start after your baby's bowels start working.
-Feedings are usually done through a feeding tube from the mouth into the stomach or small intestines until your baby can take all the food he or she needs by mouth.
+Feedings are usually given through a small, soft feeding tube from the mouth or nose into the stomach or small intestine until your baby can take milk by mouth.